Mastermind with a Linear Number of Queries: Playing Mastermind with arbitrarily many colors

 \section{Playing Mastermind with arbitrarily many colors}

 We briefly make some remarks on other ranges of $k$ and $n$ for Mastermind.
-By combining Theorem \ref{thm:main} with results of Chv\'atal \cite{chvatal1983mastermind} and Doerr, Doerr, Sp\"ohel, and Thomas \cite{DDST16}, we determine up to constant factors the smallest expected number of queries needed to solve mastermind for any $n$ and $k$.
+By combining Theorem \ref{thm:main} with results of Chv\'atal \cite{chvatal1983mastermind} and Doerr, Doerr, Sp\"ohel, and Thomas \cite{DDST16}, we determine up to a constant factor the smallest expected number of queries needed to solve black-peg and black-while-peg Mastermind for any $n$ and $k$.